astamos/tsbook/src/ch6-harassment/ch6-harassment.md

 #### Engage victim advocates

 One of the worst features of being the target of harassment is it can be isolating: you feel like nobody's on your side.
 Because abuse occurs across different platforms, the victim is often the only person who knows the extent of the harassing emails, messages, posts, and phone calls that are being directed at them.
 As a result, targets often feel that the technical solutions preferred by platforms–many of which place the onus on the targets to report harassment–fail to grasp the scope of the harassment.
 Reporting can be overwhelming and feel like playing a game of whac-a-mole for victims, especially in cases of cross-platform harassment.

 One way to help victims is to connect them with victim advocates.
 There are a range of organizations, some of which deal with specific forms of harassment (e.g., domestic violence, journalist safety, or child safety), while others deal with the effects of online harassment more generally.
 In certain cases, these organizations can provide targets with strategies to minimize the harassment they are experiencing.
 In other cases, they will simply talk to victims and help them deal with the emotional pain caused by the harassment.
 They can also act as important advocates for the victims in dealing with platforms.

 ### Product and Technical Responses

 #### Detailed and Effective Reporting flows

 The most basic product response that every should have is a reporting flow.
 If people are unable to report when they are being harassed, there is no way for a company to know that a harassment problem exists; if the company doesn’t know the problem exists, there is no way to respond to it, let alone respond effectively.
 We will dive deeply into reporting flows here, but they are a critical part of nearly every abuse type we discuss in the book.

 You can tell a lot about how deeply companies have thought about these issues by looking at their reporting flows.
 This is a diagram of the reporting flow for different kinds of abuse in Whatsapp, which is very, very thin.
 The number of options presented to the user is quite small, and while the user is presented with the choice to block a contact or report them, reporting does not allow the user sufficient choices to generate data around the report that would help the company act aggressively in responding to the abuse.

 ![][image7]

-Figure 8: WhatsApp reporting flow.
+*Figure 6: WhatsApp reporting flow.*

 Compare the reporting flow on Facebook (below), which is much more sophisticated and provides the company with much more detailed information.
 Despite the fact that both platforms are part of Meta, the two approaches are wildly different.
 Whereas the whatsapp trust and safety team is essentially telling users, “report something we'll get to it, maybe,” the Facebook trust and safety is much more aggressive, signaling to users that they take reports of abuse seriously.
 Beyond merely making the users feel like the report matters, the more aggressive approach gives the company a huge amount of metadata that allows them to take the report, and perhaps even deal with it automatically.